Urs4M4j0r/SKlearn-Crypto-prediction/README.md

 # What is this?
-This project is something I created trying to learn/experiment with machine learning (ML) using scikit-learn
+This project is something I created trying to learn/experiment with machine learning (ML) using scikit-learn.
+I decided to combine my interest in cryptocurrencies in order to make something I found neat and educational.

 # What does it do?
 There are three main files included as part of this repository, output.csv, gatedata.py, and SHIB_ML_Gate.io.py.